singnet/snet-daemon/README.md

 SingularityNET platform.
 It is designed to be deployed as a sidecar proxy alongside the service on a given host.
 The daemon abstracts the blockchain components away from the clients.
-The SNET Daemon interacts with the Multi Party Escrow to facilitate authorization and payment for services and acts as a passthrough for making API calls to the service.The daemon is the endpoint a client will submit requests to, and they are then passed to the service after validation by the daemon.
+The SNET Daemon interacts with the Multi Party Escrow to facilitate authorization and payment for services and acts as a passthrough for making API calls to the service.
+The daemon is the endpoint a client will submit requests to, and they are then passed to the service after validation by the daemon.

 # Table of contents